★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 Gullah Connection

-The basket-weaving traditions of Rogbonko have striking parallels to the Sweetgrass basket tradition of South Carolina's Gullah Geechee people — a direct cultural thread linking both communities across 300 years of separation.
-Meeting the artisans here is one of the most moving moments of the tour.
+A subsistence-farming Temne village in Tonkolili district whose basket-weaving traditions have striking parallels to the Sweetgrass basket tradition of South Carolina's Gullah Geechee people — a direct cultural thread linking both communities across 300 years of separation.
+The community runs a visitor retreat and a small museum where artisans demonstrate their craft.

 Historic Freetown